 27 December 1977: Dr James Marshall, the man signed from Rangers for a near record fee to be the successor to David Jack, died aged 69.
 Despite his high fee and high profile he only ever played four games for Arsenal.

 27 December 1977: West Bromwich Albion 1 Arsenal 3.
 For Arsenal, the team that the previous season had had their all time worst sequence of defeats, this was now their sixth away victory in succession.
 Robertson of WBA was sent off for one lunge too many but by then half their team should have gone.
 Macdonald having to have six stitches from a leg wound as Arsenal knew the victory had come at a price.

 27 December 1993: Swindon Town 0 Arsenal 4.
 Campbell’s second hatrick of the season signalled the start of a three match run of goalscoring for Arsenal which saw them score 10 conceding 0.
 In this game Wright got the fourth goal.

 27 December 2010: Freddie Ljungberg joined Celtic.
 After leaving Arsenal he had moved to West Ham and then north America, before playing seven times for Celtic.
 In his career he played 391 games and scored 88 league goals.

-28 December 1907: Charles Lewis – a rare example of a local lad (he was born in Plumstead) playing for Woolwich Arsenal – playing his first game.
-He went on to play 206 games for the club before moving on to Margate in 1921.
+28 December 1907: Charles Lewis – a rare example of a local lad (he was born in Plumstead) playing for Woolwich Arsenal – played his first game on this day and went on to play 206 games for the club before moving on to Margate in 1921

 28 December 1908: Sheffield W 6 Arsenal 2.
 Part of a run of just two wins in 11.
 The run continued through the winter but was ended with a 5-0 thrashing of Liverpool on 20 February.